-- Ages: Noncompetitive and competitive leagues for kids and young adults ranging 4-25 years old
+- Ages: Noncompetitive and competitive leagues for kids and young adults 4-plus

 - Cost: $75/10-game baseball season (includes major league jersey, hat and trophy), $50-$75/other programs

-This Easter Seals Michigan program welcomes kids with any disability to play one game per week – no experience necessary.
+This Easterseals Michigan program welcomes kids with any disability to play one game per week – no experience necessary.
 With the help of “buddies,” kids can learn the game and have an opportunity to bat, run bases and score.
 Games are two innings and last an hour – plus the participants use safety equipment.
-Other programs through Miracle League of Michigan include dance, soccer and football in the fall and bowling the first week of January.
-Programs run six to eight weeks.
+Other programs through Miracle League of Michigan include dance, bowling and touch football.

 - Address: Games at Canfield Alkali Arena, 2100 Kinloch St., Dearborn Heights